 Select the primary material type that suits your application’s environment and appearance requirements.
 McNICHOLS offers Aluminum, Carbon Steel, Galvanized Steel, and Stainless Steel Plank Grating options, typically available in mill finish.
 Additional finishes, such as Hot Dipped Galvanized or Powder Coated, may be available upon request.
 For detailed information, visit the Primary Material Types and Product Finishes sections linked in the Overview area of the Plank Grating Resources page.

 Determine the gauge or thickness of your material.
-Gauge number corresponds to thickness in inches for formed Plank products, while extruded items are designated by their extrusion type rather than a gauge.
+Gauge number corresponds to thickness in inches for formed Plank products, while Extruded Plank items are designated by their extrusion type rather than a gauge.
 Thicker materials generally offer greater load capacity and rigidity.

-Select the surface profile that aligns with your functional and safety needs.
-Surface profiles describe opening patterns, width, and traction features (for example, 5-Diamond, 11-3/4" Width or 6-Hole, 12" Width).
+Afterwards, select the surface profile that aligns with your functional and safety needs.
+Surface profiles describe opening patterns, width, and traction features (for example, 5-Diamond, 11-3/4" Width, or 6-Hole, 12" Width).
 McNICHOLS offers multiple configurations to balance strength, drainage, and slip resistance.

 Choose the channel depth or height for your surface profile.
 Plank products reference channel depth, while Walkway products use channel height, reflecting their upturned edge design.
 For GRATE-LOCK® Interlocking Plank Grating, also specify flange type (Male, Female, or One Male and One Female) to ensure proper fit and assembly.